rmburns12/682_Final/README.md

 ```

 The method for calculating the number of gun shots per 10,000 was much the same, minus the filter step. ***[I realized too late that I
 didn't filter for only the gun shots detected in 2017, that was my bad.
-By the time I caught it it was too late for me to realistically
+By the time I caught it on May 11 I felt it was too late for me
+to realistically be able to alter my code without jeopardizing the project as a whole to filter for only gun shots in 2017.
+I apologize
-be able to alter my code.
-I apologize and I understand that you will need to count off.]*** I counted the number of gun shots in each
+and I understand that you will need to count off.]*** I counted the number of gun shots in each polygon using the "Count Points in
-polygon using the "Count Points in Polygon" function and then used the "Advanced Python Field Calculator" to calculate the number of gun
+Polygon" function and then used the "Advanced Python Field Calculator" to calculate the number of gun shots divided by ward population
-shots divided by ward population divided by 10,000.
+divided by 10,000.

 After each section of automation I showed my results by printing the resulting calculation of incidents per 10,000 per ward.
 The code I
 used to print the number of gun shots per 10,000 ward residents is as follows.